Indictment: Scotland

 In Scotland, all of these cases brought in the High Court of Justiciary are brought in the name of the Lord Advocate and will be tried on indictment.
 In a sheriff court where trials proceed using the solemn proceedings they will also be tried on indictment and are brought in the name of the Lord Advocate.
-All solemn indictments are designed in the manner Her (or His) Majesty’s Advocate v Smith, or, more frequently HMA v Smith.
+All solemn indictments are designed in the manner Her (or His) Majesty's Advocate v Smith, or, more frequently HMA v Smith.

 United States

-The Fifth Amendment of the United States Constitution states in part: "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia when in actual service in time of War or public danger".
+The Fifth Amendment of the United States Constitution states in part: "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia when in actual service in time of War or public danger."
 The requirement of an indictment has not been incorporated against the states; therefore, even though the federal government uses grand juries and indictments, not all states do.
 As of 2019, all states besides Pennsylvania and Connecticut still use grand juries to indict suspects for some offenses.

 In many jurisdictions that use grand juries, prosecutors often have a choice between seeking an indictment from a grand jury and filing a charging document directly with the court.
 Such a document is usually called an information, accusation, or complaint, to distinguish it from a grand-jury indictment.
 To protect the suspect's due process rights in felony cases (where the suspect's interest in liberty is at stake), there is usually a preliminary hearing, at which a judge determines whether there was probable cause to arrest the suspect who is in custody.
 If the judge finds such probable cause, they bind, or hold over, the suspect for trial.

 The substance of an indictment or other charging instrument is usually the same, regardless of the jurisdiction: it consists of a short and plain statement of where, when, and how the defendant allegedly committed the offense.
 Each offense is usually set out in a separate count.
 Indictments for complex crimes, particularly those involving conspiracy or numerous counts, may run to hundreds of pages.
 In other cases, however, an indictment for a crime as serious as murder may consist of a single sheet of paper.

-Indictable offenses are normally tried by jury, unless the accused waives the right to a jury trial.
+Indictable offenses are tried by jury, unless the accused waives the right to a jury trial.
 Even though the Sixth Amendment of the Constitution mandates the right to a jury trial in any criminal prosecution, the vast majority of criminal cases in the US are resolved by the plea-bargaining process.